accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 **[Test 3.10.1](#test-3-10-1):** For each pre-recorded video-only or synchronised time-based media with an audio description, does it meet these conditions? {id="test-3-10-1"}
 - The audio description is relevant;
-- The audio description is correctly synchronised (the audio description soundtrack coincides correctly with the video tape).
+- The audio description is correctly synchronised (the audio description soundtrack coincides correctly with the video).

 ##### Evaluation methodology {class="disclosure methodo"}